 Snorkelling and diving

-Lord Howe Island is home to an abundance of beautiful marine life, and snorkelling is one of the best ways to see it up closeOpens external site in a new window.
+Lord Howe Island is home to an abundance of beautiful marine life, and snorkelling is one of the best ways to see it up close.
 Spectacular diving and snorkelling sites include Neds Beach, Erscott's Hole, the Admiralty Islands and Ball's Pyramid.
 Swim amongst up to 500 species of marine life including fish, turtles and stingrays.

 Lord Howe Island Golf

-Lord Howe Island is home to one of the most picturesque golf courses in AustraliaOpens external site in a new window, which overlooks the towering Mt.
+Lord Howe Island is home to one of the most picturesque golf courses in Australia, which overlooks the towering Mt.
 Lidgbird and Mt.
 Gower.
 The 9-hole course meanders through the lushly vegetated Kentia Palm forest and out into the gently undulating open fairways along the ocean foreshore - providing the golfer with many challenges along the way.

 The best way to get around Lord Howe Island is by bike or on foot.
 There are very few cars, with a max speed limit of 25km/h.